kirkofypsi/7DWorkProblemModel/dimensions/work_organization.md

 * *frequently changing objectives*

+## PLACE OF WORK
+Working in a place of work that is safe, well-maintained, comfortable and conveniently located.

+### DIFFICULT COMMUTE
+> Commute to the workplace is perceived as taking too long.
+There may be traffic jams, the public transport links may be missing or difficult to use and there might be a lack of dedicated transport services provided by the company.

+__Exemplary statements reported by employees:__

+* *didn't like the commuting time*
+* *my commute is rather long*
+* *the commute is a bit too long for me*
+* *traffic jams on the way to office*
+* *long commute*

+### DISTRACTING PLACE OF WORK
+> Workplace is perceived as being too loud and distracting.
+The office might be noisy due to several factors, such as a bad office layout, no soundproofing or the presence of other employees who are talking loudly on their phones.
+Employees could experience health problems due to noise pollution.

+__Exemplary statements reported by employees:__

+* *loud and distracting office layout*
+* *noise at work*
+* *distracting place to be*
+* *hard to concentrate due to noise*
+* *noisy environment*

+### HIGH COST OF LIVING NEARBY
+> Organization is located in an area where living cost is high.
+Expensive housing and living costs near workplace create an oppressive feeling among employees who cannot afford to live nearby but also don't want to waste time commuting long distances every day.

+__Exemplary statements reported by employees:__

+* *high cost of living in the area*
+* *location is expensive*
+* *rent costs are high*
+* *very expensive to live in this area*
+* *costly residence near office*

+### INADEQUATE PARKING OPTIONS
+> Organization does not have adequate parking facilities / space or its parking offering is too expensive.
+It could be also that the navigation on the parking is difficult, there are issues with vandalism or theft or vehicles are not protected from bad weather.
+There might also be a feeling that some employees get access to free parking spots much more easily than others but there is no official rule regarding who does have a free access.

+__Exemplary statements reported by employees:__

+* *parking is expensive*
+* *no parking facilities*
+* *difficult to park*
+* *parking should be closer to the office*
+* *company does not reimburse parking*

+### INCONVENIENT OR UNSAFE LOCATION
+> Workplace is located in an inconvenient or unsafe place.
+It might be far from the city center, there could be a feeling that the location is isolated from the rest of the organization or a workplace location could be in a crime ridden area.

+__Exemplary statements reported by employees:__

+* *located in the middle of nowhere*
+* *location is not great*
+* *bad location*
+* *dangerous neighborhood*
+* *surrounding neighborhood can be unsafe*

+### OVERCROWDED PLACE OF WORK
+> Workplace is perceived as overcrowded.
+There may be too little space per employee or not enough room for everybody to work in an ergonomic way.

+__Exemplary statements reported by employees:__

+* *congested office*
+* *small workplace*
+* *not enough space in the office*
+* *small space per employee*
+* *tight workspace*

+### RUN-DOWN PLACE OF WORK
+> Workplace is perceived as run-down and not modern enough.
+The organization is unable to renovate it or maintain in good condition.

+__Exemplary statements reported by employees:__

+* *old furniture*
+* *old office*
+* *dilapidated office space*
+* *need renovation*
+* *office building not maintained*

+### SUBSTANDARD PLACE OF WORK
+> Workplace is perceived as posing an imminent danger to either physical or psychological health of the employees.
+The most common reason for this is that work hazards are not eliminated or controlled properly.
+It might be also unsafe due to a lack of security, where for example employees could be robbed or attacked by customers / other employees under influence of drugs or alcohol.

+__Exemplary statements reported by employees:__

+* *filthy office*
+* *it is unbearably bright in the office*
+* *lot of dust*
+* *broken desks*
+* *unpleasant smell at work*

+### UNCOMFORTABLE PLACE OF WORK
+> Workplace is perceived as not comfortable enough.
+This applies to all aspects that make it impossible to call it truly modern or offering all amenities popular in the best modern workplaces.
+Employees might not have access to well-equipped gym, canteen, meeting rooms or other facilities.
+The office might also not be furnished with comfortable chairs, tables or desks.

+__Exemplary statements reported by employees:__

+* *no standing desks*
+* *no areas to work outside or eat lunch*
+* *long distance to lockers*
+* *office ergonomics should be improved*
+* *need a better gym*

+### UNSAFE PLACE OF WORK
+> Workplace is perceived as posing an imminent danger to either physical or psychological health of the employees.
+The most common reason for this is that work hazards are not eliminated or controlled properly.
+It might be also unsafe due to lack of security, where for example employees could be robbed or attacked by customers / other employees under influence of drugs or alcohol.

+__Exemplary statements reported by employees:__

+* *high incidence of injuries*
+* *employees under influence of drugs or alcohol*
+* *working with dangerous chemicals*
+* *drunk customers*
+* *daily oil burns and blisters*

 ## PROCESSES
 Working in an organization that has efficient business processes and is not hampered by bureaucracy and overregulation.